 Our AuthorsVictoria Amelina

-She is the author of two novels about contemporary Ukraine, Dom’s Dream Kingdom and Fall Syndrome, as well as two children’s books.
+Victoria was the author of two novels about contemporary Ukraine, DOM’S DREAM KINGDOM and FALL SYNDROME, as well as two children’s books.
 Victoria’s prose and poems have been translated into Polish, Dutch, Italian, Spanish, Hungarian, German, Croatian and English.
+She was a winner of the Joseph Conrad Literary Award (2021), and a finalist for the European Union Prize for Literature finalist (2019) and Lviv UNESCO City of Literature Prize (2018).

-She writes both in Ukrainian and English.
-Her essays have appeared in Irish Times, Dublin Review of Books, and Eurozine.
-Victoria is a founder of a literary festival in the Donetsk region, Ukraine.
+Victoria wrote both in Ukrainian and English.
+Her essays appeared in Irish Times, Dublin Review of Books, and Eurozine.
+In 2021, she founded a literary festival in the Donetsk region, Ukraine.

 AGENT / CONTACT